 - Complimentary loss and damage coverage on rental cars charged in full to the card

 - No Annual Fee.
 The SunTrust Prime Rewards Credit Card has no annual fee.
 That’s great news for frugal cardholders who wouldn’t spend enough to offset a recurring fee, not to mention those who want to keep this card around long-term as a secondary or tertiary spending aid.
-By contrast, some high-end cash back cards, such as Blue Cash Preferred from American Express, charge annual fees as high as $95.
+By contrast, some high-end cash back cards, such as Blue Cash Preferred from American Express, do charge annual fees.

 - No Balance Transfer Fees for 60 Days.
 This card waives balance transfer fees for 60 days following sign-up.
 Only a handful of other credit cards take this generous step, which saves cardholders $30 for every $1,000 transferred.
 If you’re looking for a credit card that actually helps you pay down debt, SunTrust Prime Rewards Credit Card is a strong choice.